nbose0/dsfromscratch/Notes.md

 ### Chapter 1: Introduction

 ### Chapter 2: A Crash Course in Python
-0. Is it necessary to restart terminal if you added something to ~/.bash_profile and ran `source ~/.bash_profile`?
+2.0.
+Is it necessary to restart terminal if you added something to ~/.bash_profile and ran `source ~/.bash_profile`?

-1. Is list comprehension lazy evaluation?
+2.1.
+Is list comprehension lazy evaluation?
 Ans: No.

-2. When should you use `yield` in a program?
+2.2.
+When should you use `yield` in a program?
 What is the output of `yield`?
 Ans:

 ### Chapter 3: Visualization

 ### Chapter 4: Linear Algebra

+4.1.
+What is a dot product conceptually?

+4.2.
+How do you visualize a vector on a graph?
+Isn't it a point on an x dimensional plane?

+4.3.
+Why is the magnitude of a vector the sqrt of the sums of its components?

+4.4.
+What does it mean to say that two vectors are x distance apart?